mreid-moz/telemetry-collector/README.md

 Telemetry Collector
 ===================

-A Node.js server to receive, batch, and store incoming HTTP requests to disk.
+A Node.js server to receive, batch, and store incoming HTTP requests to local disk or Amazon S3.

 Talk to us on `irc.mozilla.org` in the `#telemetry` channel, or visit the [Project Wiki][1] for more information.